TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 - `allowBackup` Allows user's app data to be automatically backed up to their Google Drive.
 If this is set to false, no backup or restore of the application will ever be performed (this is useful if your app deals with sensitive information).
 Defaults to the Android default, which is `true`
 - `softwareKeyboardLayoutMode` Determines how the software keyboard will impact the layout of the application.
 This maps to the `android:windowSoftInputMode` property.
 Defaults to `resize`.
 Valid values: `resize`, `pan`
 - `runtimeVersion` The runtime version associated with this manifest for the Android platform.
 If provided, this will override the top level runtimeVersion key.
+- `googleServicesFile` - Location of the `GoogleService-Info.plist` file for configuring Firebase.
+Including this key automatically enables FCM in the app.
+- `config` - config for e.g. Google Maps API, Mobile Ads API etc

+##### Expo-specific
+- `publishManifestPath` - manifest for the iOS version written to this path during publish
+- `publishBundlePath` - bundle for the iOS version written to this path during publish
+- `userInterfaceStyle` - forces app to always use the light/dark/automatic mode.
+Requires `expo-system-ui` to be installed
+- `playStoreUrl` - URL to your app on the Google Play Store, used to link Expo project with store page
+- `jsEngine` - Specifies the JavaScript engine for iOS apps.
+Supported only on EAS Build

-The CLI would look for any changes in the `app.json` file and regenerate the temporary folders if changes are applied.
+The CLI would look for any changes in the `app.json` file and regenerate the platform-specific folders when running one of the React Native commands.

 Additionally, it would become possible to create custom plugins within the app.
 Since the plugins would be available to import directly from `react-native`, it would not need any additional setup on the developer side.
 E.g. developer can easily create a custom plugin: